-For disposals made between 1 January and 30 November (the initial period), one must pay CGT by 15 December of the same year.
+For disposals made between 1 January and 30 November (the initial period), the liability falls due on 15 December of the same year.

 For disposals made between 1 December and 31 December (the later period), the liability falls due on 31 January of the following year.

 For disposals made under a written contract, the time of disposal is usually the date of the contract.

 Dividend withholding tax (DWT) applies to dividends and other distributions made by Irish resident companies, at the rate of 25%.
 Exemptions from DWT may apply in the case of certain categories of individuals who are neither resident nor ordinarily resident in Ireland.

 Individuals who are resident but not domiciled in Ireland are liable to Irish income tax on foreign investment income to the extent that it is remitted into Ireland.

 Interest on most Irish deposit accounts is paid after a deduction of Deposit Interest Retention Tax (DIRT), which is charged at a rate of 33%.
 Where interest is paid or credited on other deposit accounts (e.g. where interest is credited at maturity), income tax at the rate of 33% is deducted at source.
 DIRT effectively satisfies the full liability to tax.